NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/the-peacock.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "the-peacock"
 aliases: "The Peacock"
 source: "Pathfinder #192: Worst of All Possible Worlds"
 pg: ""
-rarity: ""
+rarity: "Unique"
 trait01: "artifact"
 trait02: "harrow-court"
 trait03: "invested"
 trait04: "magical"
-trait05: "unique"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 20
 weight:
 value: "0"
 subvalue: "gp"
 invest:
 usage: "carried"
 license: "ORC"
 identify:
-description: "**Suit** Keys (Dex)  **Alignment** neutral  * * *  _The Peacock_ represents a sudden shift in attitude or societal change, often represented by a colorful but ugly creature that serves as a reminder as to what happens if something beautiful refuses to change with the times.
+description: "**Suit** Keys (Dex)  **Alignment** neutral  * * *  _The Peacock_ represents
+  a sudden shift in attitude or societal change, often represented by a colorful but ugly creature that serves as a reminder as to what happens if something beautiful refuses to change with the times.
 As long as you have _The Peacock_ invested, you can react to sudden changes more swiftly, and gain [[Feats/Incredible Initiative|Incredible Initiative]] as a bonus feat.
 If you already possess this feat, you gain a +2 item bonus on all initiative checks.
-This item bonus increases to +3 if you are at least 17th level.  **Activate** `pf2:2` envision, Interact  **Frequency** once per day  * * *  **Effect** You freeze your appearance as it exists in this very moment by tapping The Peacock to your lips.
+This item bonus increases to +3 if you are at least 17th level.  **Activate** `pf2:2` envision, Interact  **Frequency** once per day\
+  \  * * *  **Effect** You freeze your appearance as it exists in this very moment by tapping The Peacock to your lips.
 You cast [[Spells/Mountain Resilience|Mountain Resilience]] on yourself, but with a duration of 30 minutes instead of 20 minutes.
   The rank of the spell is one-half your level rounded down (minimum 6th level)."
 powerTitle1:
 actionEconomy1:
 type1: